 - Malice as the primary purpose for the prior action; and

 - Injury or damage to the plaintiff as a result of the prior action.

 Being the subject of a malicious prosecution can cause a wide range of injuries, whether it's from unsubstantiated criminal charges or a bogus civil claim.
 In either case, the plaintiff may claim compensatory and sometimes punitive damages.
 Compensatory damages consist of both the actual damages that were a direct result of the malicious prosecution (which may include pain and suffering and other non-monetary injuries), and special damages that identify quantifiable monetary losses - such as lost earnings, additional domestic costs such as childcare, etc.).

 Actual damages for a malicious prosecution claim will hinge on the emotional impact of the act, such as the confusion, bewilderment, and isolation typically experienced by the wrongfully accused.
 The emotional pain usually is more pronounced if the claim is in response to malicious criminal charges, since the plaintiff may have spent time in jail or otherwise detained or treated as a criminal.
 In addition, just the uncertainty and fear of entering a criminal trial is often enough to convince a jury that the malicious act caused severe emotional distress.

 Plaintiffs also may claim a damaged reputation, loss of future earning potential, attorney fees, court fees.
 Actual damages will vary from case to case and depending on your jurisdiction.

 Defending against bogus criminal charges can be a traumatic experience for anyone, particularly if those charges were filed with malice.
 Being sued in a similarly malicious manner can also take its toll on one's emotional well-being.
-If you believe you were criminally charged or sued for reasons other than the quest for justice, you can have your situation evaluated for a potential claim at no charge to you.
+If you believe you were criminally charged or sued for reasons other than the quest for justice, speak with a personal injury attorney today for your free claim review.